Live @ 1 p.m. EDT

 Thursday, Oct.
 23, 1 p.m.
 EDT: Fisheries: Prey and Predator

-The invasion of the lionfish will be one of the topics covered during the Oct.
+The invasion of the lionfish is one of the topics covered during the Oct.
 23 broadcast of Classroom Under the Sea.
 Lad Akins, director of special projects for the Reef Environmental Education Foundation (REEF), shows a lionfish.

 One of the most destructive forces in the ocean today is a fish.
 One of the most misunderstood fish in the ocean is known for its destructive force.

-The lionfish and the shark will be the topics of this week’s episode.
-Graham Maddocks, president and founder of the Ocean Support Foundation, said in a 2013 interview with CNN that the lionfish infestation is “probably the worst environmental disaster the Atlantic will ever face.”
-Lad Akins, director of special projects for the Reef Environmental Education Foundation (REEF), will discuss the lionfish invasion and how scientists are fighting it.
-Dr. Jose Castro with the National Oceanic and Atmospheric Administration will share his expertise on sharks.
+The lionfish and the shark are the topics of this week's episode.
+Graham Maddocks, president and founder of the Ocean Support Foundation, said in a 2013 interview with CNN that the lionfish infestation is "probably the worst environmental disaster the Atlantic will ever face."
+Lad Akins, director of special projects for the Reef Environmental Education Foundation (REEF), discusses the lionfish invasion and how scientists are fighting it.
+Dr. Jose Castro with the National Oceanic and Atmospheric Administration shares his expertise on sharks.

 Thursday, Oct.
 30, 1 p.m.
 EDT: The World of Art and Its Impact on Ocean Conservation

 Wyland’s “Dolphin Vision” and the photography of Stephen Frink are two examples of how the ocean inspires art, the topic for the Oct.
 30 episode of Classroom Under the Sea.